ziuziakowska/linux/README.md

 # LINUX-CHERI

 This repository contains a version of the Linux Kernel with CHERI support for riscv.
-It is based on upstream Linux Kernel v6.16 and the CHERI modifications made by the ARM morello project [https://git.morello-project.org/morello/kernel/linux].
+It is based on the upstream Linux Kernel and the CHERI modifications made by the ARM morello project [https://git.morello-project.org/morello/kernel/linux].